pandu-ymail3/clinic/README.md

 Database with sample data, file is clinic.sql.

-Import and Connect the database with .env file and run laravel command to start the server.
+Import and Connect the database with .env file and run the below laravel command inside clinic folder, to start the laravel server.

 php artisan serve